Western companies look hard at China as growth slows

 CHANGE IN TACK

-Will Hayllar, partner with OC&C Strategy Consultants, said the toughening conditions were prompting companies to shift their focus from boosting market share to ensuring their operations were profitable or at least reducing any losses.
+Will Hallyer, partner with Strategy Consultants OC&C, said the toughening conditions were prompting companies to shift their focus from boosting market share to ensuring their operations were profitable or at least reducing any losses.

 “It had been more of a land grab mentality -- buy a position, invest heavily in growth and have confidence that at some point you’ll be able to make money,” he said.

-“As the market slows down, it accelerates the shift towards people thinking hard about making sure they have a business that makes money,” he added.
+“As the market slows down, it accelerates the shift toward people thinking hard about making sure they have a business that makes money,” he added.

 Strategies vary across companies and sectors.